-Average order value is the average amount spent per transaction in a store and provides insight into how much profit each order brings in.
+Average Order Value is the average amount spent per transaction in a store.
+Overall, your AOV provides insight into how much profit each order brings in.
 To calculate AOV, divide total revenue by the total number of orders.
-Let’s say your store made a total profit of ¬£50,000 in one month and had a total of 1000 orders:
+Let’s say your store made a total profit of $50,000 in one month and had a total of 1000 orders:

 Why is AOV important?